Planting as Structure

 Leaves filter sunlight across stone and lime surfaces.
 Green tones remain muted, allowing mineral materials to stay present.

-This keeps the garden aligned with the house, following the same material logic described in Materials that Weather Well.
+This keeps the garden aligned with the house — the same material logic Materials That Weather Well covers for the built surfaces of the terrace.

 The same principle of continuity appears at the room scale, where surfaces selected to behave together hold the interior together — developed in Materials That Repeat.